Eye test – visual acuity examinations

 It should be noted that the individual lantern types and test conditions can lead to different results.
-But there is no rule which test to actually pass.
+But there is no rule which test has to be passed.

 The JAA conducted an investigation at the University of London in which applicants – who had failed the Ishihara test – were tested on the 3 lanterns and the anomaloscope.

-Since the 3 lanterns have different light characteristics and luminous intensity and are tested according to different protocols, and at the same time the anomaloscope according to Nagel contains a completely different test principle, the comparative test led, as expected, to different results for the same applicants.
+Because the 3 lanterns have different light characteristics and luminous intensity and are tested according to different protocols, and at the same time the anomaloscope according to Nagel contains a completely different test principle, the comparative test has led, as expected, to different results for the same applicants.

 At the AMC in London, testing is carried out with the Holmes Wright and Beynes type.
-You have to create a type of lantern test.
+You have to pass on type of lantern test.
 It is first tested according to Beynes.